-Figure 19 shows the TDP to TP ratio boxplots for each station, classified by sample type for the year 2021.
+Figure 14 shows the TDP to TP ratio boxplots for each station, classified by sample type for the year 2022.
+In some cases, the sample ratios exceeded 1.0 which indicates a field collection or laboratory analysis error.
+Since TDP is a fraction of TP, it was concluded that either the TP value was underestimated or the TDP value was overestimated because of field or lab error.
+Nonetheless, the data provided here are useful and paint a good general picture of what is going on in the stream.
 There is no state approved or proposed standard nor is there a published benchmark value for evaluating TDP levels in Minnesota.

-Figure 19.
-Ratio of dissolved phosphorus (TDP) to total phosphorus (TP) for each station, categorized by sample type, for 2021.
+Figure 14.
+Ratio of dissolved phosphorus (TDP) to total phosphorus (TP) for each station, categorized by sample type, for 2022.